 The blade pulls through the water during the stroke and how much power and grab is determined by its shape and general rigidity (working in combination with the shaft and stroke technique).
-Upgrading to a carbon blade will mean that as well as generally being lighter and stronger, the power will be generated throughout the centre of the blade as it enters the water and not lost through spill / flexibility.
+Upgrading to a carbon blade will mean that as well as generally being lighter and stronger, the power will be generated throughout the center of the blade as it enters the water and not lost through spill/flexibility.
 The rigid nature of a carbon blade will hold onto the water propelling you and your board further and faster with less effort.
-This is critically important for precision strokes if you want to make prys and draws you can really feel the blades angle and position with a harder blade, overall giving you much more control.
+This is critically important for precision strokes if you want to make prys and draws you can really feel the blade's angle and position with a harder blade, overall giving you much more control.

 Length Adjuster Options

-Handles can be made of plastic, fiberglass or carbon.
+Handles can be made of plastic, fiberglass, or carbon.
 Fiberglass or carbon will be stronger and more comfortable on your hands than plastic.
 Some paddle handles are wrapped with a foam grip material, but we don’t recommend this because it can lead to blisters and can degrade over time.
 Plastic handles tend to be less comfortable and aesthetically pleasing than carbon or fiberglass, but some length adjusting systems require a lever in the handle and must be made of plastic.
-The size and grip shape of handles also varies.
-The most common grip types are the T grip and the rounded palm grip.
-Both grip type work well for most paddlers.
-The T grip is considered to have advantages for control, whereas many paddlers find the more rounded palm grip to be more comfortable.
+The size and grip shape of handles also vary.
+The most common grip types are the T-grip and the rounded palm grip.
+Both grip types work well for most paddlers.
+The T-grip is considered to have advantages for control, whereas many paddlers find the more rounded palm grip to be more comfortable.